All first-year students in the bachelor of fine arts degree program take the same foundation courses throughout their first three semesters.

 Declaring a Major

 Following first-year foundation studies, students work with advisors and instructors to define their goals and choose an appropriate academic program.
-A student should declare a major no later than his or her third semester at MCAD.
+Students should declare a major no later than their third semester at MCAD.

 Foundation: 2D is an introduction to creative thinking that develops students’ skills in research, observation, interpretation, and self-expression.
 An emphasis is placed on exploring new ways to read and see the world, as well as new ways to report on it.
 Students learn basic two-dimensional principles through the use of various media, tools, materials, and processes.
 As a result, students develop a visual and verbal language for analyzing, organizing, shaping, and communicating two-dimensional form and meaning.

 This course is an introduction to the understanding of visual creation in the development of knowledge, imagination, and perception.
 Students are introduced to basic three-dimensional concepts as well as materials and technical production processes.
 Classroom activities include shop demonstrations of tools and techniques, lectures, critiques and discussions appropriate to promoting the balanced fusion of practice and theory.

 Foundation: Drawing 1